18F/cv_faq/_content/support-for-business/calls-to-small-businesses-promising-quick-financial-relief.md

 ---
-date: July 17, 2020
+date: August 12, 2020
-excerpt: calls to small businesses promising quick financial relief
+excerpt: calls to small businesses promising PPP loan
 layout: post
 redirect_from:
 - /support-for-business/calls-to-small-businesses-promising-quick-financial-relief/
 sources:
 - agency: ftc
   url: https://www.ftc.gov/coronavirus
-title: I’m a small business owner.
-I’ve been getting calls and emails from people claiming to have an inside track to expedite financial relief.
-Are these offers for real?
-How can I check them out?
+title: I was contacted by someone who said they were affiliated with the SBA and can help me get a SBA Paycheck Protection Program (PPP) loan.
+Is this a scam?
 ---

-Some [scammers may try](https://www.consumer.ftc.gov/blog/2020/04/small-businesses-where-go-financial-relief-information) calling businesses and impersonating someone from a financial institution or government agency.
-Don’t engage in conversation.
-If you think you may need to respond, call using a number you know is legit.
+Some companies are taking advantage of the pandemic to engage in unethical behavior by promising expedited relief or fast help getting a PPP loan.
+In June, the [FTC and SBA sent warning letters](https://www.ftc.gov/news-events/blogs/business-blog/2020/06/ftc-sba-warning-letters-caution-against-misleading-loan) to companies that may be misleading small businesses seeking SBA loans as a result of the coronavirus 2019 pandemic.

+In addition, the application deadline for the PPP loans was August 8, 2020.

-Applying for a loan was a step-by-step process before the coronavirus crisis and it’s a step-by-step process now.
-That’s why the SBA’s [sba.gov/coronavirus](https://www.sba.gov/page/coronavirus-covid-19-small-business-guidance-loan-resources) site is the safest place for you to start.
+Remember, applying for a loan was a step-by-step process before the coronavirus crisis and it’s a step-by-step process now.
+To find legitimate information about PPP loans, visit [sba.gov/coronavirus](https://www.sba.gov/page/coronavirus-covid-19-small-business-guidance-loan-resources).